narangankita/SDEChallenge/README.md

 Additionally:
 1. Handle large write volume: Billions of write events per day.

-    Microservices based architecture will be an ideal candidate for a problem of this scale.
-We can have below mentioned microservices (each of which has multiple instances based on volume)
+    `Microservices based architecture will be an ideal candidate for a problem of this scale.
+We can have below mentioned microservices (each of which has multiple instances based on volume)`

-    - analytics-read : This microservice will accept data from input, do some basic validations, and post it to a Kafka topic.
+     `- analytics-read : This microservice will accept data from input, do some basic validations, and post it to a Kafka topic.`

-    - analytics-process : This microservice listens to the Kafka topic where the analystic-read microservice publishes.
-It will then persist the received data in a No-SQL database Cassandra.
+     `- analytics-process : This microservice listens to the Kafka topic where the analystic-read microservice publishes.
+It will then persist the received data in a No-SQL database Cassandra.`

 2. Handle large read/query volume: